sunfishcode/basic-text/docs/Background.md

 ### Unassigned Mathematical Alphanumeric Symbols

-In the Mathematical Alphanumeric Symbols block, the codepoint U+1D455 would be the place for `ℎ`, however unicode already had an `ℎ` at U+210E, so U+1D455 was left unassigned.
+In the Mathematical Alphanumeric Symbols block, the scalar value U+1D455 would be the place for `ℎ`, however unicode already had an `ℎ` at U+210E, so U+1D455 was left unassigned.

 Several other characters are treated similarly: U+9E4, U+9E5, U+A64, U+A65,